BrendanNolan/algorithms/algorithms.md

 heaps.
 We can turn $A$ into a max heap by applying the _Max_Heapify_ procedure.

-**Definition:** _Max_Heapify_ allows the root key to "float down" the tree by swapping the key with the key of its smaller child until the key is greater than that of both its children.
+**Definition:** _Max_Heapify_ allows the root key to "float down" the tree by swapping the key with the key of its larger child until the key is greater than that of both its children.

 Clearly, _Max_Heapify_ turns the tree back into a heap and runs in $O(log(n))$ time.